KarthikeyaR/KarthikeyaR/README.md

 ### Hi there! :wave: I'm Karthikeya Racharla

 I recently completed my Masters in Business Analytics (PGDBA class of 2021) jointly offered by IIM Calcutta, ISI, IIT Kharagpur.
-I earned my Bachelor's from IIT Kharagpur (class of 2017) and have 3 years of professional experience in the Analytics Industry, working across wide variety of Data Science and Machine Learning applications to improve Business outcomes.
+Prior to my masters, I completed my Bachelor's from IIT Kharagpur (class of 2017) and 3 years of professional experience in Analytics, helping wide range of businesses improve their outcomes using Applied Data Science and Machine Learning.

 🔭 Currently working at PayPal's Business Analytics unit to improve Product Experiences for consumers & merchants